DikaVer/maastricht_university_generative_virtual_assistant/README.md

 - In which program are you enrolled?
 (Computer Science or Data Science & AI)
 - What year are you currently in?
 (Year 1, 2, or 3)
 - Have you ever read rules and regulations?
 (Yes or No)
+- Do you know how many project meetings you can skip for each phase?
+Provide an explanation of the allowed absences per phase.
+- Do you know what constitutes a case of force majeure to miss a project meeting or a skill class?
+Define force majeure and provide examples that are considered valid.

+The survey revealed varied levels of understanding among participants regarding the rules for skipping project meetings.
+However, based on the responses, the groups showed similar prior knowledge based on the last three questions.
 ---
 ### Scenarios